Rockies vs. Brewers Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- The Brewers will hand the ball to Eric Lauer (3-2) for his sixth start of the season.
+- The Brewers' Wade Miley (3-1) will make his sixth start of the season.

-- He has earned a quality start two times in five starts this season.
+- In five starts this season, he's earned a quality start in three of them.

-- Lauer has started five games this season, and he's lasted five or more innings three times.
-He averages 5.2 innings per appearance.
+- Miley has pitched five or more innings in five straight games and will look to extend that streak.

 |Opponent